JoeyBF/SeqSee/README.md

 #### Attribute Lists

 Attribute lists are arrays of styling properties defining the visual characteristics of nodes and edges.
-Each entry can be a string (aliasing an attribute list) or an object with the following
+Each entry is a string (aliasing an attribute list) or an object with the following
 properties:

 - **`color`**: A string representing the color.
 Accepts any CSS color value or a predefined color